 This is a challenge regardless of organization size; it can impact smaller security functions, with access to one or two platforms, and the largest, with access to multiple resources.

 Implementing a solution that utilizes artificial intelligence and machine learning to provide insights can further compound this challenge.
 It’s typical to encounter a healthy skepticism within the security and risk community of the ability of artificial intelligence and machine learning to provide a useful input into risk management workflows.
+However, by adopting advanced threat protection solutions, organizations can leverage AI and machine learning to enhance risk management processes and address these concerns.

 Many times, this has justifiably been borne out of previous bad experiences.
 How many of you reading this have trialed an artificial intelligence (AI)-based incident monitoring service, for instance, only to find that you have received a high volume of largely meaningless alerts, or alerts which have been impossible to assess for their contextual significance?